chem454/chem454.github.io/docs/course-information/syllabus.md

 Late work is not accepted in this course.
 Due dates are automatically enforced by Canvas.
 However:

 - Assignments are accepted *early* and students are encouraged to submit assignments before the deadline.
 Extra credit of 5% per assignment is granted for assignments submitted more than 24 hours early!
+The due date listed in Canvas is the early turn-in date; the close date is the normal due date.
 - Each student is granted one exception to the late policy.
 You must fill out a [late work exception form](https://forms.office.com/Pages/ResponsePage.aspx?id=WluzxdUWFESO4XvecFQ_GwFnoMNxJhxDhln9pQs53sVUOEMxSk9IWThGUExPNEEzTTlONTJXR1dSNS4u) to use your exception.
 You may use this exception for any reason, but bear in mind future exceptions aren't guaranteed.
 All work, regardless of whether an exception has been used, must be turned in no later than the last day of classes prior to finals week.
 - If you experience *extenuating circumstances* (e.g. a medical emergency, professionally diagnosed illness, or death in the family) or a [*university-sponsored absence*](https://www.wcu.edu/experience/health-and-wellness/student-concern-response-team/absence-notification-protocol.aspx) you may ask to be considered for an extension on a case-by-base basis.
 Communication of the issue to your instructor and identification of when you plan to turn in the assignment are important in such circumstances.
 For university-sponsored absences, exceptions should be arranged *before* your absence or will not be granted.
+- Some assignments (such as design reviews, in-class presentations, and exams) may not be amenable to late turn-in and therefore no latework will be accepted for these assignments.
+If you are in doubt about whether or not late work will be accepted you can check the assignment close date on Canvas -- the close date is the last day the assignment will be accepted without a latework exception form.

+### Graduate Project

+All graduate students will be expected to complete graduate-level work in addition to the undergraduate assignments.
+This may consist of (1) individual "grad projects" that consist large of data processing and calculations, (2) additional project work, and (3) additional problems on exams.

 ## Course Policies